We have very brash vendors who has suggested a lock out agreement with a payment two thousand pounds. Are such agreements sensible?

 It sounds as though you may have a conveyancing lawyer already.
 Are they able to advise?
 You need to enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same sickness)

-How does conveyancing in Glastonbury differ for new build properties?
+How does conveyancing in Glastonbury differ for newly converted properties?

-Most buyers of new build property in Glastonbury contact us having been asked by the developer to exchange contracts and commit to the purchase even before the residence is finished.
-This is because builders in Glastonbury tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Glastonbury come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is finished.
+This is because new home sellers in Glastonbury usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Glastonbury or who has acted in the same development.